 Schofield Sweeney LLP uses personal data.
-This statement explains how we collect, use and handle that personal data and how we comply with obligations in the General Data Protection Regulation and other relevant data protection legislation (GDPR).
+This statement explains how we collect, use and handle that personal data and how we comply with obligations in relevant data protection legislation (GDPR).

 Schofield Sweeney LLP whose registered office is at Church Bank House, Church Bank, Bradford, BD1 4DY (number OC303400) is a data controller for the purposes of the GDPR.
 This means that it is responsible for determining how the personal data which it holds, is used.

 Schofield Sweeney LLP is registered as a data controller with the Information Commissioner’s Office (ICO) with number Z8354262.

 About this privacy statement